danmasta/lo/README.md

 ```

 ### Browser
-A browser entrypoint is also exported, which excludes functions that depend on node specific APIs, and includes some browser specific types.
+This library also exports a browser entrypoint, which excludes functions that depend on node specific APIs, and includes some browser specific types.
 If you use a bundler it should be able to automatically resolve the browser entrypoint.
 If you want to explicity import it, you can do that too:
 ```js
 import lo from 'lo/browser';
 ```